BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 **Demo1**  (Finish by 09/27): setup lustre and kubernetes individually.

-- Set up Lustre without kubernetes
+- Set up Lustre without Kubernetes
-- Set up kubernetes on a single node without Lustre (e.g. laptop or single instance)
+- Set up Kubernetes on a single node without Lustre (e.g. laptop or single instance)
-- Run kubevirt with centos7 inside a container
-- Run lustre inside a centos7 container
-- Learn the rook system and understand how to write an “operator”
+- Create a Kubernetes cluster with Minikube, start a testVM with Kubevirt on top of it

 Demo on *9/27* - run simple lustre setup in kubernetes: cannot yet tolerate node failures or handle elasticity.